BR+E (Business Retention and Expansion)

 GEDC will provide periodic updates via the website and Newsletter; see below for recent updates and stay tuned for projects to come!

 GEDC is working on the outstanding recommendations outlined in the original 2014 Greenstone BR+E Project Report.
+There have been numerous activities/projects stemming from the recommendations and that have also stimulated other or annual activity including but not limited to: WPC Committee, GEDC Booklet series, Mining Forums/Events, SNC Economic Study, and the Clustering Initiative, GEDC newsletter, Mobile Friendly website and Blog concept, Business local and regional project support/partnership.
 Upon completion this year we will release a BR+E progress report with updated Strategic Plan, outlining our accomplishments since project end and any matters that require further addressing.

 Activities to date for 2017: